koichi-murakami/g4python/README.md

 ## How to run Python

 You have several ways of running Python.
-If you install Anaconda, you have several variants of Python instances.
+If you install Anaconda, you can run several variants of Python instances.
-We recommend using the Anaconda version of Python3/Ipython3/Jupyter.
+We recommend an Anaconda version of Python3/Ipython3/Jupyter.

 * System Python3
 * Anaconda Python3 and virtual env versions